-See Donner from the Flora Lake bowl.
+See Donner from the Flora Lake hike.
 Visit snow covered, iced over ponds and lakes.
 This is a memorable snowshoe experience!

-The sno park is a great family fun place!
-Tabogan, build snowmen, make snow angels, and have a snowball toss (with close parking and restrooms)!
+The Sno Park is a great family fun place!
+Toboggan, build snowmen, make snow angels, and have a snowball toss (with close parking and restrooms)!

 And it is right off I-80 at the Boreal exit!

 |Snowing so hard over I-80 we couldn't even see tail lights in 2012.|

 Quite a few of my photos are not showing any longer.
 Not sure why so I am editing those out today (Aug 28, 2015).
 I will go for replacements this winter assuming we get snow!
 For now and ease in updating, I am leaving the captions.
 Sorry for the difficulty!
 This link still has all of the photos: GPS tracks

 - Distance: Posted is out and back totaling about 3.5 miles.

 - Difficulty: Easy+ at this time.
 Nothing steep.
 Conditions can change quickly so check forestry sources if you are concerned.

 - Get a sno park permit at the hotel before you park.
 (Better yet pick one up from stores like REI in town!)

 - There are restrooms in the parking area.